xechostormx/MPV-Nvidia-VSR/README.md

     A streamlined mpv.conf optimized for modern GPUs

-    A custom Lua script that triggers VSR after 3 seconds of playback
+    A custom Lua script that triggers VSR after 3 seconds of playback and upscales to your Native Resolution

     Font and UI tweaks for a clean, modern look

     Fully portable structure with optional system integration

 ⚙️ Installation & Usage
+-

 ✅ To install: